-This Food Item Could Be Causing Urinary Tract Infections (UTIs) in Your Dog
+This Food Could Be Causing Urinary Tract Infections (UTIs) in Your Dog

 We have a wonderful ten-pound miniature poodle named Coco.
 She has always been full of energy but in recent years had been getting more and more frequent urinary tract infections (UTIs).